ericstrs/tx/README.md

-# Transaction tracker
+# Tx

 > [!WARNING]
-> This software is for personal use and may contain instability.
-Not intended for critical or professional environments.
+> This software is a work in progress.
+Refrain from use in critical environments.

-FIFO transaction tracker and portfolio manager.
+Tx is a tool to locally track your asset transactions using the FIFO (First-In, First-Out) method, making it easier to manage your portfolio and prepare for tax season.

+## Features

+* Manually log buys, sells, fees and transfers.
+* Calculate cost basis and gains/losses.
-Accepts CSV file to read in transactions.
+* Accepts CSV file to read in transactions.
+* Format data through CSV file generation for tax preparation.

-* Fees
+## Fees

-  * Currently implements the conservative approach: convert transfer fee (in USD) into the transfers corresponding ticker asset, then subtract from transfer asset.
-That's it.
-Don't do anything else with the transaction fees.
+Buying and selling fees are straightforward, but there doesn't seem to be consensus on dealing with transfer fees:

 * Buying fees are added to cost basis.
 * Selling fees are subtracted from total proceeds once.

-## Features
+* Implements the conservative approach for transfer fees: convert fee (in USD) into the corresponding ticker asset, then subtract from transfer asset.
+That's it.
+Don't do anything else with this transaction fees.

-## Commands
+## Usage

-With environment variables:

-* Transaction tracker.
-  * `tx log` to be prompted with interface.
+* `tx <input.csv>` - prompts the logging interface.
-  * `tx gen[erate]` to create separate transaction CSV files (buys, sell, etc.).
-* Portfolio
-  * `tx port[folio]`
+* `tx <input.csv> <out.csv>` - generates the formatted CSV file.

-**Note**: interrupting the interactive prompt will not write any data to the file.
-To avoid losing large amount of data, you can essential "save" your session by frequently restarting the program.
+**Note**: interrupting the interactive prompt will not write any data to the log.
+To avoid losing large amount of data, you can "save" your session by periodically restarting the program.